 Bernard Zell Anshe Emet Day School Early Childhood Wing

-Bernard Zell Anshe Emet Day School partnered with Eckenhoff Saunders and 180 Studio to develop a masterplan for an early childhood wing, and within it, a renovation of a nursery.
+Bernard Zell Anshe Emet Day School partnered with Eckenhoff Saunders and 180 Studio to develop a master plan for an early childhood wing and renovate a nursery.

-Believing that each child is equipped with an innate curiosity to learn through investigation of their environment, the school sought to create two right-sized early childhood spaces from one larger one while supporting Reggio Emilia teaching methods.
+Believing that each child is equipped with an innate curiosity to learn through investigating their environment, the school sought to create two right-sized early childhood spaces from one larger one while supporting Reggio Emilia’s teaching methods.
 This teaching philosophy celebrates child-led learning based on natural elements, materials, and self-discovery.

-While a small piece of the whole of Bernard Zell, the nursery renovation has become the prototype to a movement to reimagine current classrooms into learning spaces for the future.
+While a small piece of the whole of Bernard Zell, the nursery renovation has become the prototype of a movement to reimagine current classrooms into learning spaces for the future.